ghostqriver/MOT-in-Real-time/README.md

 !cp 'tracker_BS.py' '/content/BoT-SORT/tools'
 ```
 3. Bytetrack
-3.(a) Use our defined video predictor + frame reduce function
+(a) Use our defined video predictor + frame reduce function
 There are two important parameters

 ```drop_each_frame```: integer, when > 0, the frame would be reduced each ```drop_each_frame``` frames.